Enhancing Trade Capacity at the Tanzania-Zambia Border

 🌱 soybeans

 The Nakonde Cross Border Traders Association (CBTA) is instrumental in organizing and advocating for small-scale traders at this border.
 CBTA Nakonde represents traders and addresses issues that affect them, such as smuggling, poor infrastructure, and lack of changing rooms.
 It also helps traders access permits for cross-border trade and runs the Trade Information Desk (TID) at the Nakonde border, which helps reduce the use of illegal routes.
-This will ultimately enhane trade capacity at the border.
+This will ultimately enhance trade capacity at the border.
+Through collaboration with AGMARK, the capacity assessments will identify challenges and develop solutions to enhance coordination, improve resource access, strengthen representation of traders and boost operational efficiency, especially at the loading zone.

-By addressing these needs, we ensure that traders—especially women and youth—can navigate cross-border trade with greater ease and success.
+By addressing these needs, we ensure that traders, especially women and youth, can navigate cross-border trade with greater ease and success.